kieranjwhite/fezier/README.md

 /* colour is a uint32 in 0xaarrggbb format.
  *
- * breadth would be the brush width if there was no feathering.
  * Total width of the brush is breadth+(feather_width*0.5) since half the feathering
  * is inside the specified breadth, and half is outside the specified breadth. draw_brushInit(&brush, colour, breadth, feather_width, G_p_globals);